adopted-ember-addons/ember-data-factory-guy/README.md

 ### Using Factories
+ - FactoryGuy.build
- - FactoryGuy.build   ... building json
+   - Builds json
+ - store.makeFixture
- - store.makeFixture  ... loading models into the store
+   - Loads model instance into the store
  - Can override default attributes by passing in a hash
  - Can add attributes with traits ( see traits section )